-Total Incentive: $2 million (combined production and capacity incentives)
+Total Incentive: $2 million per host site (combination of all incentives)

-The total incentive available under PON 2684 includes several elements.
-The capacity based incentives include distinct incentives for both the digester and generator components of a system, as well as certain additional system components or capabilities.
-In summary, the available incentives are as follows (see PON 2684 for further details):
+The total incentive available under the current PON 2828 includes several elements.
+Incentives can be calculated through the Incentive Calculation Tool available at NYSERDA website.
+Capacity based incentives include distinct incentives for the digester and generator components of a system, as well as certain additional system components or capabilities.
+In summary, the available incentives are as follows (see PON 2828 for further details):

 NYSERDA counts the environmental attributes associated with energy production by funded systems towards the state RPS target for the life of the system.
 For further program details, including application materials and information on additional requirements, visit the program web site listed at the top of this page.